Last week, I wrote about the first Choosing Wisely list of 5 treatments that older adults and their doctors should question.

 Tips for caregivers: If your older loved one is older than 75, or is in declining health, be sure to ask questions if cancer screening is recommended without first having a thoughtful conversation.

 Wondering how long your loved one is likely to live?
 A team of UCSF geriatricians offers access to mortality calculators at ePrognosis.org.
 I find the life-expectancy graphs here to be especially helpful.
-You can also try the ePrognosis Cancer Screening app, which was developed to help older adults weigh the likely benefits and harms of screening.

 3. Avoid using prescription appetite stimulants or high-calorie supplements for treatment of anorexia or cachexia in older adults; instead, optimize social supports, provide feeding assistance and clarify patient goals and expectations.
 In other words, for older adults who are losing weight or seem to not be eating well, don’t start by requesting medication, or a nutritional drink such as Ensure.
 Instead, make sure the person gets any help he or she needs with grocery shopping and meal preparation.
 You’ll also want to talk to the doctor about the health status; if weight loss is due to a medical problem such as depression, or cancer (a cause of cachexia), you’ll need to discuss goals and management options before you turn to stimulants and supplements.